bokeh/bokeh/sphinx/source/docs/user_guide/concepts.rst

 Interfaces
 ----------

-Bokeh is intended to be useful to data-scientists and domain experts, working at a very high level, as well as to application developers and software engineers, who may want more control or access to more sophisticated features.
+Bokeh is intended to provide a quick and simple interface to data scientists and domain experts who do not want to be distracted by the details of the software, and also provide a richly detailed interface to application developers and software engineers who may want more control or access to more sophisticated features.
 Because of this, Bokeh takes a layered approach and offers programming interfaces appropriate to different levels, as well as some compatibility interfaces to make use of existing code from other libraries.
 This section provides an overview of the different interfaces that are available to Bokeh users, as well as more context about the most